ArdavanRz/GT3RL/README.md

-Inspired by Porsche's driver in lopp simulation using RL.
+Inspired by Porsche's driver in loop simulation using RL.